VH-Lab/NDI-matlab/docs/reference/+ndi/+element/timeseries.m.md

   that corresponds to EPOCH_NUMBER_OR_ID, which can be the number of the epoch or the EPOCHID of the epoch.

-Help for ndi.element.timeseries/epochtableentry is inherited from superclass NDI.EPOCH.EPOCHSET
+Help for ndi.element.timeseries/epochtableentry is inherited from superclass ndi.epoch.epochset
 ```

 ---